 Cagliari is a very lively and dynamic city, very open to the world, with a unique climate.
 Often, those who visit it, even if briefly, return to put down roots and do not leave anymore.
 It is the main port of Sardinia and with about 220,000 inhabitants is the symbol of the entire region.
 It lies on the southern coast of the island, in the most central part of the gulf, also known as "Gulf of Angels".

 Cagliari is a young and cheerful city with an excellent quality of life: the city is stretched in length and combines the old with the new, the past with modern folklore to the latest fashion trends.
 Along a maze of avenues, narrow and sometimes exhausting streets, you will get to admire a very nice and reassuring panorama: the sky is red at sunset and Art Nouveau villas in the neighbourhood of Merello Avenue give way to the sea and the lagoon towards the mountains of the nature reserve of Monte Arcosu.
 Read more about the city in this Cagliari itinerary.

 Cagliari (city map) is a beautiful city blessed with friendly nature with a very ancient history dating back to prehistoric times.
 What appears today is the result of traditions, customs and architecture that developed over time.
 The city was probably founded by the Phoenicians, who built a first settlement in the current area known as Santa Gilla, and here the archaeological excavations have unearthed the oldest evidence of the history of Cagliari.

 The favourable location of the island and Cagliari, the main outpost facing the major ports of Sicily and Africa, promoted trade on the sea and the consequent conquest of the Romans in the third century BC.
 Cagliari is for many the beginning of the discovery of Sardinia, but not only that.
 The city is able to satisfy the most diverse interests of those who decided to visit it.
-Just rent your car in Cagliari and start the journey.
+Just rent your car in Cagliari airport and start the journey.